agiledev-students-fall2022/project-proposal-nullteam/README.md

 Ever had to manage money?
 Had to deal with confusing excel sheets?
 Deal with who owes what to who and how?

-Our team (Safal Shrestha, Krises Maskey, Maisa Mahrin, Tasnim Ahmed) have something in mind to help you deal with all these issues.
+Our team has something in mind to help you deal with all these issues.

 ## Collaboration
 1. Safal Shrestha